 Welcome to our first quarterly review of security incidents for 2023, in which we take a closer look at the information gathered in our monthly list of data breaches and cyber attacks.

 In this article, you’ll find an overview of the cyber security landscape from the past three months, including the latest statistics and our observations.

 This includes year-on-year comparisons in the number of publicly disclosed data breaches, a review of the most breached sectors and a running total of incidents for the year.

-This matches the number of security incidents that we saw in Q4 2021, but is a significant decrease on the number of breached records (185,721,284).
+This represents a 12.7% increase on the number of security incidents that we saw in Q4 2022, but the number of breached records has increased more than threefold.

 How security incidents are occurring

 In compiling our monthly lists, we distinguish between breaches caused by an organisation leaking data by mistake (‘data breaches’) and those that are the result of criminal hacking (‘cyber attacks’).

 We also place ransomware in its own category, due in part to the frequency of attacks and in order to differentiate it from intrusions that may be harder to detect, such as password breaches.